Professor David Horrell

 - Pauline ethics

 His interest in 1 Peter goes back to the writing of the Epworth commentary on 1-2 Peter and Jude, published in 1998.
 In recent years he has published a number of essays on 1 Peter, particularly developing a social-scientific or postcolonial perspective on the development of Christian identity in the letter.
-He is in the early stages of preparing the International Critical Commentary on 1 Peter.
+These have recently been revised and published in book-form as Becoming Christian: Essays on 1 Peter and the Making of Christian Identity (Bloomsbury T&T Clark, 2013).
+He is in the early stages of preparing the International Critical Commentary on 1 Peter, in collaboration with Travis B. Williams.

 His work on uses of the Bible in environmental ethics was as director of a collaborative research project on this topic, funded by the Arts and Humanities Research Council (AHRC) of the UK.
-During 2011-2012 he is working on a project funded by the St Luke's College Foundation to develop resources for school teachers on the Bible and environmental ethics.
+During 2011-2013 he worked on a project funded by the St Luke's College Foundation to develop resources for secondary school teachers and A-level students on the Bible and environmental ethics (see http://humanities.exeter.ac.uk/theology/research/projects/beyondstewardship/).

 He teaches modules on a wide range of New Testament topics, including Paul and contemporary Pauline studies, New Testament ethics, 1 Peter, New Testament Greek, and the Bible and environmental ethics.